denkungsart/ci-ruby/README.md

 ### wkhtmltopdf

-The latest stable version of wkhtmltopdf is installed (currently v0.12.6.1)
+The latest stable version of wkhtmltopdf is installed from https://github.com/wkhtmltopdf/packaging/releases

 ### FFmpeg